pkinsky/niXmonad/README.md

 todo:
 - script such that setup is reduced to eval $(wget x.co/abcd.sh) or similar
 - permission errors on fresh start: links for xmonad created on first root login w/ root permissions
+- just have init script clone xmonad repo instead of linking in specific files, allows for easy iteration on xmonad config w/o running `sudo nixos-rebuild`